Manual of Procedure III. Interim Meeting

 The Supervisory Committee annually provides budget recommendations to the Stewardship and Finance Committee for office staff salaries and benefits and for the maintenance of building, equipment and grounds.
 As appropriate, the Supervisory Committee will inform the Stewardship and Finance Committee of needed adjustments to the budget.

 In addition, this Committee carries out such duties as the Interim Meeting specifically assigns to it, and, between meetings of the Interim Meeting, may act upon urgent matters not involving policy nor of such importance as to justify a special session of the Interim Meeting.
+When acting upon urgent matters between meetings of Interim Meeting, the Committee will confer with standing committees of the Yearly Meeting that hold a concern for the subject matter being considered and will make decisions with direct involvement of those committees.
 All such actions are to be reported to the Interim Meeting at its next session.